Hurricane Sally: Louisiana

 The mayor of New Orleans, LaToya Cantrell, issued an evacuation for areas outside the levee system of the city, due to expected storm surge.
 The governor of Louisiana declared a state of emergency for the entire state, which was still recovering from the devastating effects of Hurricane Laura just three weeks earlier.
 Several parishes and areas were put under mandatory evacuation orders including all of St. Charles Parish, and parts of Orleans Parish, Jefferson Parish, Plaquemines Parish, and St. John the Baptist Parish.
-Shelters were opened while public school and university classes were cancelled throughout southeastern Louisiana for September 15.
+Shelters were opened while public school and university classes were canceled throughout southeastern Louisiana for September 15.
 FEMA declared that they will be bringing additional resources to Louisiana for the storm's aftermath and not diverting resources away from Hurricane Laura's relief efforts.
 Lakeshore Drive along Lake Pontchartrain was closed before the storm as well.

 Mississippi

 A state of emergency was declared on the night of Sunday, September 13, 2020.
 Mississippi governor Tate Reeves urged residents to prepare for Sally, which he said could produce up to 20 in of rain in the southern part of the state.
 Some shelters were opened, although officials urged people who were evacuating to stay with friends, relatives, or in hotels, if possible, because of the threat of coronavirus superspreading.
 Mandatory evacuations were ordered for parts of Harrison County and Hancock County.